Jaik8205/Warehouse-Management-System-By-JaiK/README.md

 - Here you can change text color in your terminal.
 - Also you can change theme color in your terminal.

-### Total Products
+### Author Info

-- here you can see the total products stored in all our warehouses.
+- Author Info can also be seen here.

 ## Troubleshooting